-Emily DiDonato Flaunts Cleavage In See-Through Crop-Top For New ‘Sports Illustrated Swimsuit’ Shoot
+Emily DiDonato Flaunts Cleavage In See-Through Crop-Top For New ‘Sports Illustrated’ Swimsuit Shoot

-Emily DiDonato has joined the roster of models who’ll appear in 2020’s Sports Illustrated Swimsuit Edition.
-The magazine made the announcement on Instagram and followed that up with a video of the brunette stunner showing off her modelesque figure in a white see-through crop-top and nude string bikini bottoms.
+Emily DiDonato has joined the roster of models who’ll appear in 2020’s Sports Illustrated: Swimsuit Edition.
+The magazine made the announcement on Instagram and followed that up with a video of the brunette stunner showing off her model’s figure in a white see-through crop-top and nude string bikini bottoms.

-It looks like the setting of the shoot is a lot less beachy than Sports Illustrated Swimsuit fans may have come to expect.
+It looks like the setting of the shoot is a lot less beachy than Sports Illustrated swimsuit fans may have come to expect.
 Emily is standing in what looks like a wooded area that looks a little breezy.
 She’s also standing with her hands crossed over her chest which indicates that she might be a little chilly.

 Perhaps their theme for next year is “Western Chic.”